Skip to content

 The Victorian Government Inquiry into Women and Girls in Sport and Active Recreation has led to a focus on delivering female friendly built environments and equitable facility usage policies.

-To assist the sport and active recreation sector in delivering facilities and programs that value gender equality and create an environment where women and girls feel welcome and valued, three enablers have been identified as the core ingredients to drive cultural change.
+To assist the sport and active recreation sector in delivering facilities and programs that value gender equality and create an environment where women and girls feel welcome and valued, 3 enablers have been identified as the core ingredients to drive cultural change.

 1. Facility planning and design